aagustinngomez/aagustinngomez-Full-Stack-Project-Wodking/README.md

    git clone https://github.com/aagustinngomez/aagustinngomez-Full-Stack-Project-Wodking

  ## Live Demo
-You can see the live demo of the project here.
+You can see the live demo of the project [here](https://aagustinngomez.github.io/aagustinngomez-Full-Stack-Project-Wodking/).

+2. Install the dependencies:
+  npm install

+3. Start the application
+  npm start